riomonet/bitcoin-parser/README.md

 # a transaction parser in C

+Parse Legacy and segwit Transactions upto
-Currently only able to parse legacy transctions with less than 253 inputs or outputs
+253 inputs or outputs